-

 What is a Promotion Board?

-A Promotion Board is a group of five temporary grade O-6 officers, with two to three additional officers as alternates, who are selected to review the files of officers who are eligible for promotion within their category.
-Board members are chosen and appointed by the Surgeon General based on established eligibility criteria, with every effort made to ensure a cross section reflective of the category or group they represent.
-Officers are not able to serve on a board more than once every three years.
-Every officer serving on a board must take an oath to hold in confidence everything that is seen, read or discussed while serving on the board.
+Board members are chosen and appointed by the Surgeon General based on established eligibility criteria, with every effort made to ensure a cross-section reflective of the category or group they represent.
+Officers cannot serve on a board more than once every three years.
+Every officer serving on a board must take an oath to hold in confidence everything that is seen, read, or discussed while serving on the board.

 When do the Promotion Boards meet?

 Promotion boards meet each spring (typically from February to May) to review records of officers who will become eligible for promotion from July 1st of that year through June 30th of the following year.
-For example, a promotion board will meet in spring of 2021 to review all officers eligible for promotion from July 1, 2021 to June 30, 2022.
+For example, a promotion board will meet in spring of 2023 to review all officers eligible for promotion from July 1, 2023, to June 30, 2024.

 What does the Promotion Board use to score officers?

-- Education, training, and professional development: 20%
+- Education, Training, and Professional Development: 20%

-- Career progression and potential: 25%
+- Career Progression and Potential: 25%

-- Professional contributions, basic level of force readiness history, and services to the Corps: 15%
+- Professional Contributions, basic level of force readiness history, and services to the Corps: 15%

 What does/doesn’t the Promotion Board see?